Robert McInerney, Ph.D.

 - "Point Park to Offer Master's Degree in Clinical-Community Psychology," Point Park University website, Oct.
 10, 2012.

-- "National Psychology Conference Allows Students to Showcase Their Original Research and Meet Scholars," Point University website, April 26, 2012.
+- "National Psychology Conference Allows Students to Showcase Their Original Research and Meet Scholars," Point Park University website, April 26, 2012.